eki-project/finn-plus/README.md

 While some items are already on-track to be merged into the upstream repository, we try to merge them into the **FINN+** dev branch as early as possible to increase development pace and drive our research forward.

 ## Getting Started
-This is a very quick overview of how to get started, for additional information please refer to our wiki!
+This is a very quick overview of how to get started, for additional information please refer to our [**wiki**](https://github.com/eki-project/finn-plus/wiki)!

 ### Requirements
 The main dependencies currently are:
-- git
 - Python >= 3.10 (<= 3.12)
 - Poetry
-- Vivado, Vitis, Vitis-HLS
+- Vivado, Vitis, Vitis HLS (preferably 2022.2 or 2024.2)
-- verilator (will be installed automatically)

 ### Running a FINN build Flow
 To get started, clone this repository anywhere you like.
-To start your first flow continue like this:
+To start your first FINN build continue like this:
 ```
 cd finn-plus
-poetry install                # Install Python packages
+poetry install                # Install Python packages into a Poetry-managed virtual environment
 source <your-poetry-venv>     # Use "poetry env info" to find the path to your poetry venv.
 For further information visit the poetry documentation
 finn config create            # Create a default configuration in ~/.finn/settings.yaml.
 Optional but recommended
-finn run some/path/build.py   # Run FINN
+finn run some/path/build.py   # Run a FINN build defined in a Python script
 ```

 ## About Us